zeroregard/orders/rfc/email-order-parsing-system.md

 2. Identify the store/merchant name
 3. Extract the purchase date
 4. Return data in the specified JSON format
-5. If information is unclear, mark fields as null
+5. For product matching, consider existing products and suggest matches
+6. If unsure about a match, suggest creating a new product

-EXISTING PRODUCTS:
+EXISTING PRODUCTS (for matching):
 ${JSON.stringify(existingProducts, null, 2)}

 RECEIPT CONTENT: